 Fortunately, I have never been faced with the dilemma of doing something illegal or losing my job during more than a decade spent working in a variety of companies and industries in corporate Japan.
 That being said, I find that a lot of what I do at present involves bullshit.
 The nature of this bullshit ranges from the overuse of meaningless business buzzwords and corporate virtue signaling and posturing, to outright misrepresentation and lies.
 It is these last two that cause me the most consternation.

-At the top of every page of this website you will see a quote from a 1974 essay by Alexander Solzhenitsyn Live Not by Lies.
+The 1974 essay by Alexander Solzhenitsyn titled Live Not by Lies is one of my favorites.
 I strongly urge everyone to read the entire essay, but here are some highlights:

 We have been so hopelessly dehumanized that for today’s modest ration of food we are willing to abandon all our principles, our souls, and all the efforts of our predecessors and all opportunities for our descendants—but just don’t disturb our fragile existence.
 We lack staunchness, pride and enthusiasm.
 We don’t even fear universal nuclear death, and we don’t fear a third world war.
 We have already taken refuge in the crevices.
 We just fear acts of civil courage.